zeek/zeek/frameworks/signatures.rst

   keep in mind here is that these conditions only perform any matching when the corresponding application analyzer is actually *active* for a connection.
-Note that by default, analyzers are not enabled if the corresponding Bro script has not been loaded.
+Note that by default, analyzers are not enabled if the corresponding Zeek script has not been loaded.
 A good way to double-check whether an analyzer "sees" a connection is checking its log file for corresponding entries.
 If you cannot find the connection in the analyzer's log, very likely the signature engine